cbeck88/mv-norm-rs/README.md

 A common practice for statistics, numerical integration, modeling, etc. is:

 * Use R, or Python with Numpy, which has many high-level functions you need and a nice repl with plotting.
-* Low-level statistical primitives are obtained by binding to existing C or Fortran code.
-These are fast, accurate, and widely used.
+* Low-level statistical primitives, which are perf critical, are obtained by binding to existing C or Fortran code.
+These are fast, accurate, and [widely](https://cran.r-project.org/web/packages/mvtnorm/index.html) [used](https://github.com/SebastienMarmin/torch-mvnorm).

 Numpy itself can often vectorize things just fine.